fevpallar/job-portal-crud-main/README.md

 - Minikube
 - Kubectl

-Kubernate (K8S) - single node cluster
+Kubernates (K8S) - single node cluster
 - 1 node
 - 2 replica pots for the app
 - 1 pot for the Database